djware/TrimUITools/README.md

 ## 🚀 Tools
 ![ftp2](https://github.com/djware/TrimUITools/assets/85318457/6004e545-38d7-4c9c-b71c-553cc8478147)
 - **FTP**: App that starts FTP on the device.
 Run it again to turn it off.
 It will also time out after 5 minuntes of inactivity.
 - modify the code to set the root password.
-Remove the "#" and line 7
+Remove the "#" at line 7
 ```
 # echo -e "root\nroot" | passwd root
 ```